algbio/ggcat/README.md

 The building process was not tested on windows, but it should work with minor tweaks.

 ### Additional opt-in features

 Additional features can be enabled by specifying them in the command line while building/installing GGCAT (ex. --features "feature1,feature2"):

-* **kmer-counters**: Adds kmer abundance for each unitig, in a BCALM2 compatible format.
-If enabled GGCAT consumes more memory while building colored graphs
+- **kmer-counters**: Adds kmer abundance for each unitig, in a BCALM2 compatible format.
+If enabled GGCAT uses more memory while building colored graphs

 ### Building